CSE232-MSU/CSE232/syllabus.md

 ### Exams

-#### Multiple Choice Exams
-There will be a three synchronous multiple choice exams, named "Midterm Exam 1", "Midterm Exam 2", and "Final Exam".
-Each is worth 150 points.
-The Final Exam score will replace the score of the lowest scoring midterm if the Final Exam is higher.
+There will be a three synchronous multiple choice exams, MCQ Exam 1-3.

-#### Coding Exams
-Additionally, there will be two lab practical coding exams ("Midterm Coding Exam" and "Final Coding Exam") which will take place in lab each worth 150 points.
+Additionally, there will be three coding exams, Coding Exam 1-3, which will take place in your assigned lab.
+The lower score of the first two exams from each set will be dropped.
+Each exam is worth 200 points.
+Thus, there are 800 points in total given by exams.

+The required textbook will be required for each exam as the exam will refer to sections of the book.
+Please ensure you possess a non-electronic version of the textbook prior to the first exam.

 ### Labs

-There are 11 graded labs throughout the semester, each lab is worth 10 points.
-There are two ways to earn these points:
+There are 12 in-person labs throughout the semester, each lab is worth 8 points.

-#### Preferred Option:
-If you attend your in-person lab section, come prepared (having watched the previous week's lectures), follow directions, and participate, you will be awarded full credit by your lab's TAs, regardless of the actual progress made on the lab assignment.

-#### Alternative Option
-You can alternatively complete the lab assignment by 10pm of Monday the following week and earn the points associated with that lab.

 ### Homework

-A homework assignment will be due every Thursday at 10 PM.
-Each homework assignment is worth 10 points.
-There will be 14 graded assignments given.
+A homework assignment will be due most Thursdays at 11:59 PM.
+Each of the 13 homework assignments are worth 8 points.
 Homework assignments will cover content from the week they are due as well as material covered earlier in the course.
 At the due date, solutions will be released to aid students that have yet to complete the assignment.
-Homework assignments will be accepted up to two days after the original due date.
+Homework assignments will be accepted up to two days after the original due date with a 50% late penalty.

+### Bonus Project

+The previous grading categories (exams, labs, and homework) sum to 1000 points.
+However, there will be one source of "extra credit" points in the form of a bonus final project worth 20 points.
+This project will be due during finals week.

 ## Honors Section

-To earn honors credit for this course, you need to be enrolled in an Honors Lab Section.
+To earn honors credit for this course, you need to be enrolled in an honors lab section.
 The honors lab sections and non-honors lab sections have the labs will cover different material.
 Instead of practicing on programming assignments covering recently taught material, they will teach new, advanced programming techniques in C++.

-Additionally, students enrolled in an honors lab section must earn at least 90 points on honors lab assignments to receive a passing grade.
-The in-lab coding exams for the honors lab sections will have content specific to material covered in the honors lab sections.
+Additionally, students enrolled in an honors lab section must earn at least 80 points on honors lab to receive a passing grade.
+The coding exams for the honors lab sections may have content specific to material covered in the honors lab sections.

 We encourage honors lab sections students to also complete the non-honors lab assignments for practice, but it isn't required, nor worth points.